 Peter Lloyd Presents a History of NYC's Subway Maps

-Lloyd's talk — "Why was the Classic Vignelli Subway Map Jettisoned in the 1970s?" — will cover his chronicling of the legacy of NYC's subway map, originally designed by Massimo Vignelli.
+The lecture covered his chronicling of the legacy of NYC's subway map, originally designed by Massimo Vignelli.
 Through interviews with different people involved in the iconic map's design over the years, archival searches and the transit memorabilia marketplace, Lloyd has assembled primary materials that show the map's evolution.
 His book, Vignelli: Transit Maps, was published by RIT Press in 2012.
 The sequel, Geography Bites Back, will be self-published this year.

 When and Where